Aging: What to expect

 To promote heart health:

 - Include physical activity in your daily routine.
 Try walking, swimming or other activities you enjoy.
-Regular moderate physical activity can help you maintain a healthy weight, lower blood pressure and lessen the extent of arterial stiffening.
+Regular moderate physical activity can help you maintain a healthy weight and lower your heart disease risk.

 - Eat a healthy diet.
 Choose vegetables, fruits, whole grains, high-fiber foods and lean sources of protein, such as fish.
-Limit foods high in saturated fat and sodium.
-A healthy diet can help you keep your heart and arteries healthy.
+Limit foods high in saturated fat and salt.

 - Don't smoke.
 Smoking contributes to the hardening of your arteries and increases your blood pressure and heart rate.
 If you smoke or use other tobacco products, ask your doctor to help you quit.

 - Manage stress.
 Stress can take a toll on your heart.
-Take steps to reduce stress — or learn to deal with stress in healthy ways.
+Take steps to reduce stress, such as meditation, exercise or talk therapy.

 - Get enough sleep.
-Quality sleep plays an important role in healing and repair of your heart and blood vessels.
-People's needs vary, but generally aim for 7 to 8 hours a night.
+Quality sleep plays an important role in the healing and repair of your heart and blood vessels.
+Aim for seven to nine hours a night.

 Your bones, joints and muscles

-With age, bones tend to shrink in size and density — which weakens them and makes them more susceptible to fracture.
+With age, bones tend to shrink in size and density, weakening them and making them more susceptible to fracture.
 You might even become a bit shorter.
-Muscles generally lose strength and flexibility, and you might become less coordinated or have trouble balancing.
+Muscles generally lose strength, endurance and flexibility — factors that can affect your coordination, stability and balance.

 What you can do